 - PICU midday teaching (daily for residents on PICU rotation)

-- Radiology Rounds (three times per week for residents on IPU rotation)
+- Radiology Rounds (weekly for residents on IPU rotation)

 - "Quality Improvement Conference" (twice monthly clinic and selected rotations)